-The Green Triangle has a long history of Aboriginal occupation, with a number of groups traditionally occupying the area.
-The Boandik, or Bunganditj, people were the largest group in the area, and occupied the majority of the area covered by this plan.
-They shared a boundary with the Meintangk people between Robe and Kingston and across to Mosquito creek near Naracoorte.
+The Green Triangle has a long history of Aboriginal occupation, with multiple groups being the traditional custodians of the area.
+The Boandik, or Bunganditj, people were the largest group in the area, and occupied most of the area covered by this plan.
+They shared a boundary with the Meintangk people between Robe and Kingston and across to Mosquito Creek near Naracoorte.
 A smaller group allied with the Boandik, the Pinejunga, occupied an area from Penola through to Naracoorte (Hanna 2001, Watson 2002, Tindale 1974).
 Aboriginal people were largely unaffected by colonisation in this region until the 1840s.

-A number of known Aboriginal heritage sites are found scattered throughout land covered by this plan, illustrating the long history of occupation.
+Several known Aboriginal heritage sites are found scattered throughout land covered by this plan, illustrating the long history of residence in the region.
 These sites range from flint scatters, stone tool workshops and tools, remains of camp sites, rock shelters and caves with markings.
 In addition to these sites, NFR's contain plants, animals and landforms of Aboriginal economic and cultural importance.
 One culturally significant site is at Rock Shelter NFR, where evidence of long-term occupation has been found.
-Flint scatters are the most common type of site encountered across the landscape, and are usually found on dry ground surrounding good water supplies.
+Flint scatters are the most common type of site encountered across the landscape and are usually found on dry ground surrounding good water supplies.